lvgl/lv_platformio/README.md

    - If you do it first time - agree, when it suggests to install PlatformIO plugin, and wait when PlatformIO then install build tools and package dependencies.
+2.1.
+If you wanna use it on mac osx, you have to enable "APPLE_SDL" in platformio.ini
 3. Build via `Terminal` -> `Run Build Task...` -> `PlatformIO: Build`

 If you succeeded with `native` build, you can run it this way: